RoninTech/ta-helper/content/travels/tasmania.md

   </div>

 #### Cape Hauy
 After a night of rest, we decided to head off on the next part of our journey but first we had to hike Cape Hauy (9km return).
 We were warned there were a lot of stairs but we thought we could handle it.
 We did it, it hurt, but the views were totally worth it.
 There were a lot of up and downs rather than just a steady uphill/downhill.
 When you get to the platform at the end its a crazy vertigo inducing view, especially if you look down over the railing.
-There is a stone pillar called the Toem Pole that people climb and sometimes even highline back to the main area... crazy!
+There is a stone pillar called the Totem Pole that people climb and sometimes even highline back to the main area... crazy!

 </br>
 <div style="text-align: center">